Accurate Power Spectrum Estimation toward Nyquist limit: Shot noise for high order interlacing

+To highlight the difference among the various estimators towards low number density limit, we randomly select three subsamples of $N_s = 2,413,300$, $N_s = 241,330$, and $N_s = 24,133$ from the entire dark matter data set.
+The sample size can be kind of arbitrary but we specifically chose the above sample sizes for the comparison with later-discussed halo samples of the same sizes.
+For the sample with a total count of $N_s = 2,413,300$ and a number density of $n_s = 1.12\times 10^{-2}\,\hmpct$, the power spectrum results are shown in Figure~\ref{fig:100percent_dm}.

+For both CIC and TSC window without interlacing, Eq.\,(\ref{eqn:noint-shot-win}) and Eq.\,(\ref{eqn:noint-win-shot}) has similar result as the full sample.
+The reason is that the number density here is still sufficiently high, and thus the main problem is the aliasing in the signal term.
+When interlacing is adopted, the performance of shot noise subtraction becomes important.
+Under the CIC window, Eq.\,(\ref{eqn:int-win-shot}) exhibits errors larger than statistical fluctuations at the scale of $k >0.9 k_N$, reaching around 1\% at $k = k_N$.
+Meanwhile, Eq.\,(\ref{eqn:int-shot-win}) maintains an error within 0.2\%, and below the statistical uncertainty.
+While for TSC window with interlacing, the bias from the two estimators is almost negligible.

-We can observe that adopting higher-order window functions with the interlacing technique effectively reduces estimation errors, which is the main conclusion of \cite{Sefusatti16}.
-However, when not using the interlacing technique, the reduction of errors with higher-order window functions is not significant.
+For this number density, we can observe that adopting higher-order window functions with the interlacing technique effectively reduces estimation errors, which is the main conclusion of \cite{Sefusatti16}.
+However, when not using the interlacing technique, the reduction of errors with higher-order window functions is significant but not sufficiently good.
 In terms of performance under the interlacing technique, Eq.\,(\ref{eqn:int-shot-win}) performs better than Eq.\,(\ref{eqn:int-win-shot}).